splitsh/lite/README.md

 **splitsh-lite** is a sub-project that provides a faster implementation of the `git subtree split` command, which helps create standalone repositories for one or more sub-directories of a main repository.
+It also provides a `publish` command that helps manage those standalone repositories.

 If you want to learn more about monorepo vs manyrepos, watch this [4-minute lightning talk](http://www.thedotpost.com/2016/05/fabien-potencier-monolithic-repositories-vs-many-repositories)